Effects of Anthropogenic Sound on Aquatic Life

 Overview

-There has been, and continues to be, a growing concern about the potential effects of man-made (anthropogenic) sounds on aquatic life.
+There has been, and continues to be, a growing concern about the potential effects of human-made (anthropogenic) sounds on aquatic life.
 While the initial interest in the subject was with potential effects on marine mammals, concerns have now spread to fishes and invertebrates.
 Indeed, with fishes and aquatic invertebrates making up the vast majority of the aquatic animal biomass, and their being so critical for the food chains of humans (and marine mammals), any effect on the survival of populations and ecosystems can have profound implications for a wide variety of life.

 I have also been engaged with the development of ideas about regulatory criteria and guidelines that would help control the amount of sound to which aquatic life could be exposed.
 See this link for a discussion of that work.
 We recently published a paper in Trends in Ecology and Evolution that considers anthropogenic sounds and its regulation from the perspective of the animals potentially affected by the sounds.